fguillen/SpaceSuckersChronicles/README.md

 Trying to design the APIs the way we can take the code and change the context completely: in one clone we are playing an space war, in another clone we are garden insects trying to conquer the whole garden, or virus in a human body conquering another human bodies...

-Could be nice to build some _Users managed by the computer_ with a very stupid IA, but I think this is needed due I'm not expecting the ton of real users neede to make the game funny :)
+Could be nice to build some _Users managed by the computer_ with a very stupid IA, but I think this is needed due I'm not expecting the ton of real users needed to make the game funny :)

 ## Not going to be done